 Q: How my volunteering day will look like?

 A: We will have two types of volunteers

 The school day will start with a 30-min set-up time in the morning where volunteers and teachers get prepared and plan for the day.
 Right after, children come to the school to participate in a four-period summer day.
 For better understanding, please have a look at the schedule here.

 Q: How long does the camp last?

 A: The camp is three weeks long.
 Camp days are between 4 hours and 6 hours long, and volunteers usually spend 1-2 hours daily preparing outside of camp time.

-Q: What will we do during the first four days of orientation and training?
+Q: What will we do during the first three days of orientation and training?

 A: During orientation you will be introduced to the other volunteers, Jusoor staff, and the educational centers.
 We will also orient you to Lebanon, Jusoor’s programs, and the summer camp’s activities, and give you a quick introduction to working in emergency education, and providing psychological support to the children you will be working with.

 Q: Is speaking Arabic a requirement to volunteer?

 A: No, we have had non-Arabic speaking volunteers who were as passionate and engaged in the work as Arabic speaking ones.
 The educational center staff will be with you during the program, and we will do our best to ensure that each classroom has an Arabic-speaking facilitator in the room with a volunteer who does not speak Arabic.